My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Cook Museum of Natural Science

 Heading back into town, we visited the Cook Museum of Natural Science.
-The museum began in 1968 by John Cook, the founder of Cook’s Pest Control, made his insert collection available to the public.
+The museum began in 1968 when John Cook, the founder of Cook’s Pest Control, made his insect collection available to the public.
 Cook’s 2019 reopening is the result of a 50-year journey.
 At sixty-two thousand square feet, this is a massive museum.

 My first encounter was an exhibit on bees.
 Mesmerizing!
 Just watching these workers do their thing.
 Did you know bees fly in a straight line when returning to the hive?
 They also do a waggle dance to communicate the location of food to other bees.
 I learned so much in a short time.
 The honeycomb that hung from the top of the enclosure was remarkable.
 It’s not something you see every day.